shinkiseki/MorePortraitsInAzure/README.md

 *   Albert (0/6)
 *   Ines (0/1)
 *   Ennea (0/1)
-*   [NEW!]
-Fernand (0/3)
+*   **[NEW!]
+Fernand (3/3)**
 *   [NEW!]
 Franz (0/6)
 *   [NEW!]
 Oscar (0/3)
 *   [NEW!]
 Bennet (0/2)
 *   Note: Duvalie was previously included as part of Akatsuki Portraits in Azure.
 However, she has portraits by default as part of the NISA release of Azure.
+Because of this, the More Portraits in Azure mod does not include any changes to Duvalie.

 ## Gameplay screenshots
 ### Wendy